Three quarters of all crops are dependent to some degree on pollination by animals,

 and malformed fruit.

-In 2013 we built an apiary on the Home Farm allotment site in Walton.
-Following the
+In 2013 we built another apiary on the Home Farm allotment site in Walton.
+This is

 We had a long wait before a suitable site became available on Elm Grove but eventually

 it did and this is where we now have our own apiary.
-As advised previously we are
+Our first beekeepers moved in

 Elm Grove honey is on sale in the Trading Hut where we have a large following.
 Local